microbiomedata/docs/content/home/src/tutorials/run_workflows.md

     <details><summary>Answer</summary>

-    There are seven species called by more than one taxonomy tool: *Pseudomonas aeruginosa, Salmonella enterica, Listeria monocytogenes, Enterococcus faecalis, Lactobacillus fermentum, Bacillus subtilis, and Escherichia coli.*
+    There are seven species called by more than one taxonomy tool: *Pseudomonas aeruginosa*, *Salmonella enterica*, *Listeria monocytogenes*, *Enterococcus faecalis*, *Lactobacillus fermentum*, *Bacillus subtilis*, and *Escherichia coli*.
     </details>

 - Question 2:  List the **genera** that are identified by all three tools within the Top 10.

     <details><summary>Answer</summary>

-    There are four genera called by all three taxonomy classification tools: *Pseudomonas, Bacillus, Enterococcus, and Lactobacillus.*
+    There are four genera called by all three taxonomy classification tools: *Pseudomonas*, *Bacillus*, *Enterococcus*, and *Lactobacillus*.
     </details>

-- Question 3:  From the Krona plot shown from the Centrifuge results at the **species level**, what percentage of the sample is estimated to be _Pseudomonas aeruginosa_?
+- Question 3:  From the Krona plot shown from the Centrifuge results at the **species level**, what percentage of the sample is estimated to be *Pseudomonas aeruginosa*?

     <details><summary>Answer</summary>

-    The Krona plot shows that Centrifuge estimates that 12% of the sample is *Pseudomonas aeruginosa.*
+    The Krona plot shows that Centrifuge estimates that 12% of the sample is *Pseudomonas aeruginosa*.
     </details>

 ### Assembly